 The SOD Ski Team is pleased to announce a new partnership with the University of Toronto (U of T) for the members of the SODST.
 The new partnership is in an effort to provide better opportunities to make ski racing more desirable and accessible for athletes and families.
 The plan will consist of two main pillars.
 The first being an off-season program providing support specifically for the SOD Ski Team by way of physical conditioning, mental training, and nutritional awareness.
-The second pillar, still being finalized, will consist of a broader high performance relationship between Alpine Ontario Alpin, SODST and U of T, specifically designed for athletes who have graduated high school and would like to continue to ski race while pursuing a post-secondary degree.
+The second pillar, still being finalized, will consist of a broader high-performance relationship between Alpine Ontario Alpin, SODST and U of T, specifically designed for athletes who have graduated high school and would like to continue to ski race while pursuing a post-secondary degree.

-“Whether you are a 50-point skier or a 150-point skier, SOD’s coaches are always motivating you and putting in effort to see you achieve your goals.
+“Whether you are a 50-point skier or a 150-point skier, SOD’s coaches are always motivating you and putting in an effort to see you achieve your goals.

 I had no idea that my first year alone would give me memories and relationships I know I’ll have for life.”

 “What the coaching team does is not easy and not everyone can do it, but they have found a way to get through to our kids, to motivate and lead them.
-These boys put a lot of pressure on themselves which at times can lead to frustration, and the coaches attitude and guidance was very helpful.
+These boys put a lot of pressure on themselves which at times can lead to frustration, and the coaches attitude and guidance were very helpful.
 They treat them as adults, allowing them to make their own choices and learn from the mistakes they make.
-Taylor, Bebe and Will each play an important role and have contributed to our boys successes and ongoing development as athletes and young men.” — Parent
+Taylor, Bebe and Will each play an important role and have contributed to our boys’ successes and ongoing development as athletes and young men.” — Parent